Raymond Philyaw: Shreveport Knights

 Philyaw was backup quarterback for the Shreveport Knights of the short-lived Regional Football League in 1999.

 Albany/Indiana Firebirds

 Chicago Rush

 With the Chicago Rush in 2004, Philyaw lead the Rush to the conference semi-finals, but when he suffered an ACL injury, the Rush lost momentum and fell to the San Jose SaberCats.

 Kansas City Brigade

 In 2006, Philyaw signed with expansion Kansas City Brigade, after the Brigade released veteran Andy Kelly.

 Cleveland Gladiators

 In 2008, Philyaw lead the Cleveland Gladiators to the National Conference finals.
 The Gladiators lost the game 35–70 to the champion Philadelphia Soul.

 Bossier-Shreveport Battle Wings

 San Jose SaberCats

-In 2012, Philyaw attempted a comeback with the San Jose SaberCats, but never made the roster.
+In 2012, Philyaw attempted a comeback with the San Jose SaberCats, but was put on IR.

 Coaching career

 New Orleans VooDoo

 In 2011, Philyaw was hired by the New Orleans VooDoo as the team's offensive coordinator.

 San Antonio Talons

 In 2013, Philyaw as hired as the San Antonio Talons' offensive coordinator.
 Philyaw dealt with injuries during the year, starting five different quarterbacks in the first seven weeks of the season.
 The Talons did not find an ownership group for the 2015 season, and the franchise was placed on suspension, leaving Philyaw jobless.